 By keeping things simple, you give yourself time to catch your breath if something goes wrong and you keep yourself from becoming stressed about saving more money.
 In other words, they’re the perfect ways to save no matter if you’re a veteran money saver or are new to saving money!

-Use coupons – Coupons are a great way to save money and have been around for decades.
-The difference between the way coupons are used now and how your Mom or Grandma used them is that new phrase “extreme couponing.”
+Coupons are a great way to save money and have been around for decades.
+The difference between the way coupons are used now and how your Mom or Grandma used them is the new phrase “extreme couponing.”

 Instead of trying to be the best extreme couponer on the block, use your coupons responsibly and only on items you already planned to buy.
 Otherwise, you run the risk of coupons costing you more than you save.